 *️⃣ You can perform a variation of the Goblet Squat by pausing at the bottom

 Goblet Squats’ Mistakes

 - Rounding your back and shoulders: This can hurt your back.
 Aim to keep your chest open and shoulders back to help maintain your back straight.

 - Holding the weight too far away from your body: This over-emphasizes the shoulders and biceps more than intended.
 The weight should be close to your body by your chest.
 This allows your legs to lift the weight.

 - Leaning forward from the waist: Leaning forward prevents you from keeping a neutral spine, throws you off balance, and puts your weight on your toes instead of your heels.

 - Keeping your weight on the ball of your feet or toes.
 This pushes your knees and hips forward, preventing you from fully engaging the glutes.
 Aim to keep your feet rooted.

 - Having your knees caving inward as you sink down (this is referred to as knee valgus): You avoid that by allowing your elbows to touch the inside of your knees at the bottom of the squat and engage your glutes.
 Your knees should be angled slightly outward instead of inward.

 - Doing half-squats: You should perform the squat’s full range of motion.
 Stopping the movement before hitting the full bottom of the position doesn’t allow you to reap the full benefits of the exercise.

 Goblet Squat Video

-Now that you know how to do goblet squats, what muscles do goblet squats work, mistakes and benefits of goblet squats, you can complete your leg workout by performing the following exercises:
+Now that you know how to do goblet squats, what muscles goblet squats work, and the mistakes and benefits of goblet squats, you can complete your leg workout by performing the following exercises:

 Lift, Burn More Fat, Get Stronger and Live Healthier!